How we protect your information

 5.1.2. contact information including current residential address, primary email address and/or primary phone number;

-5.1.3. billing information with billing details including credit card information, and banking address;
+5.1.3. billing and consumption information with billing details including credit card information, and banking address;

 5.1.4. technical information including, IP address, operating system, browser type and related information regarding the device you used to visit the Website, the length of your visit and your interactions with the Website, and more specifically: